leptonai/examples/advanced/codellama/README.md

 [CodeLlama](https://ai.meta.com/research/publications/code-llama-open-foundation-models-for-code/) released by Meta is a family of LLM based on Llama 2, providing code completion, infilling capabilities and zero-shot instruction following ability for programming tasks.
 In this example we are going to demonstrate how to run CodeLlama-7b model on Lepton.

-At the point of writing, running CodeLlama models relies on some relatively [new changes](https://github.com/huggingface/transformers/pull/25740) in HuggingFace Transformers that are not released yet, so please make sure install transformers from source until the next version is released:
+At the point of writing, running CodeLlama models relies on some relatively [new changes](https://github.com/huggingface/transformers/pull/25740) in HuggingFace Transformers that are not released yet, so please make sure to install transformers from source until the next version is released:

 `pip install git+https://github.com/huggingface/transformers.git@015f8e1 accelerate`